intertect/intertect/src/content/lesson_3/part_4.md

 # Part 4: Memory (MEM)
 We've almost made it to the end of pipelining!
-All that is left to do is save the results and execute memory (load/store) instructions.
-As we've seen, some of the instructions write the results of operations into registers and others into memory.
-The reason memory write backs happen before registers, which is the final step of the pipeline, will become apparent in the following lesson, where we talk about parallelizing the operations of the pipeline.
-In any case, these remaining stages of the pipeline are perhaps the most straightforward, assuming you wrapped everything cleanly in the previous stages!
+We know this material is challenging, but you've done really well making it this far; only a little ways to go.
+All that is left to do is memory operations (MEM stage) and register writeback (WB).

 # Your Task
-Given the information you passed along from the execution stage, execute the instruction if it is a load/store.
-Otherwise, write the result that was handed off in the EX/MEM latch to memory if the instruction you're executing has a memory write.
-If not, simply pass along the information to the final stage of the pipeline to allow the information to get written to a register instead!
+Given the information passed along from the write stage, either perform a memory operation, or pass the data through to the WB stage.
+Some points to keep in
-Some points to keep in mind:
+mind:

-- Memory results saved in the EX/MEM latch were saved as an array, meaning you'll have to write the results for those one at a time
+- Memory results saved in the EX/MEM latch were saved as an array of bytes, meaning you'll have to write the results for those one byte at a time.
-- Ignore write values that are to be written to registers
+- Ignore write values that are to be written to registers.
+Remember, though, that a read instruction will both read from memory as well as write back to the register file.

 # Latch API Reference
 This is left here as a reference to refer to: